 The bill amends the DNA Identification Profiling System Act to establish new guidelines for the retention and disposal of DNA identification profiles.
 It mandates that the Department of State permanently retain DNA profiles from individuals arrested for or convicted of certain felony offenses and specific misdemeanors, including those related to commercial sexual activity.
 The bill also clarifies that if an individual already has a DNA sample on file that meets the requirements, they are not required to provide another sample.
-Additionally, it outlines the procedures for collecting and forwarding DNA samples, as well as the circumstances under which DNA samples must be destroyed, particularly if charges are dismissed or if the individual is acquitted.
+Additionally, it outlines the circumstances under which DNA samples must be disclosed, including for law enforcement identification purposes and in judicial proceedings.

 Statutes affected: